-EMDR Therapy is unique in that clients may choose whether or not to share every detail of a memory with the EMDR therapist.
-The technique basically helps clients “re-file” a memory into a place in the brain that is not at the forefront so it does not continue to interfere with daily life.
-The first method of bilateral stimulation required eye movements, however there are alternatives such as tapping and the use of a hand-held tapper.
+EMDR Therapy is unique in that clients may choose whether or not to share every detail of memory with the EMDR therapist.
+The technique basically helps clients “re-file” memory into a place in the brain that is not at the forefront so it does not continue to interfere with daily life.
+The first method of bilateral stimulation required eye movements, however, there are alternatives such as tapping and the use of a hand-held tapper.
 While this process may sound simple, there is an assessment and preparation involved prior to the actual bilateral stimulation.
 A skilled therapist will assess and provide EMDR if appropriate.

 Refiling a Memory

 Think about a cluttered desk or computer desktop and your thoughts focus on the clutter every day.
 Once the clutter is filed away, your thoughts are no longer distracted by the clutter.
-Similarly, EMDR takes the disruptive thought, reviews it and once cleared, it is filed and no longer “flashing” at you every day.
+Similarly, EMDR takes the disruptive thought, reviews it, and once cleared, it is filed and no longer “flashing” at you every day.
 The details of the memory or trauma are not required to be verbalized for this treatment to be effective so this helps clients with trust or other privacy concerns.
-Once the memory is “refiled,” there is a sense of feeling lighter, increased energy, clarity, and a heaviness lifted.
+Once the memory is “refiled,” there is a sense of feeling lighter, increased energy, clarity, and heaviness lifted.
 After EMDR, the memory is stored but in a place that is no longer confused or disruptive.

 EMDR is known as a rapid treatment that may show results faster than traditional therapy.
 The standard protocol consists of 8 phases and the results may vary for each individual.
-While EMDR is considered faster than traditional therapy, a treatment plan and process is involved.
+While EMDR is considered faster than traditional therapy, a treatment plan and process are involved.

-While the initial form of treatment required eye movements, bilateral stimulation may also be obtained by utilizing tapping with theratappers which is a comfortable hand-held device or electronically by way of hand tapping.
+While the initial form of treatment required eye movements, bilateral stimulation may also be obtained by utilizing tapping with theratappers which is a comfortable hand-held device, or electronically by way of hand tapping.
 The therapist will review the appropriate method with you during preparation.